marcpickett1/marcpickett1.github.io/meaning.md

 ***

-To answer questions such as "What makes me happy?" or "Why does *x* make me happy?", we can gain some insight by stepping outside the humanities and go down to biology, economics, and cognitive science.
+To answer questions such as "What makes me happy?" or "Why does *x* make me happy?", we can gain some insight by stepping outside the humanities and going down to biology, economics, and cognitive science.
 A lot of what makes people happy can be explained in terms of these fields: e.g., men might enjoy sex with lots of different women because the type of people who did so had more kids and are more likely to be around.